 and may order the action to be stayed or dismissed or judgment to be entered accordingly, as the case may be.

-(2) No evidence shall be admissible on an application under paragraph (1)(a).
+(2) No evidence shall be admissible on an application under subrule (1)(a).

-(3) Subject to paragraph (4) an application for an order under paragraph (1) must —
+(3) Subject to subrule (4) an application for an order under subrule (1) must —

 (a) be made within 21 days of the service of any pleading, or amended pleading, or writ to which the application refers;